At a Glance

 ✨Prepare Questions for the CPO

-Engage with the Chief People Officer by preparing insightful questions about the firm's HR strategy and future goals.
-This shows your genuine interest in the role and helps you assess if the firm aligns with your career aspirations.
+Since you'll be working closely with the Chief People Officer, prepare insightful questions about the firm's HR strategy and future goals.
+This shows your genuine interest in the role and helps you understand how you can contribute to their success.